Chronic lung disease (CLD)

 It is important that neither you nor any other members of your household smoke in the home.

 Some babies with CLD can develop high blood pressure in their lungs.
 This is called pulmonary hypertension.
 This is where there is high pressure in the blood vessels that carry blood from the heart to the lungs.
-The British Lung Foundation has more information about pulmonary hypertension in children.
+Asthma + Lung UK has more information about pulmonary hypertension in children.

 If you have any questions or concerns about the long-term effects of CLD, speak to your baby’s healthcare team.
 They are there to help and answer any questions you have.